mulle-nat-stash/mulle-bootstrap/SETTINGS.md

 Setting Name                    |  Description                                  | Default
 --------------------------------|-----------------------------------------------|--------------
 repos_foldername                | Where to place cloned repositories            | .repos
-output_foldername               |  DSTROOT, --prefix of headers and libraries   | dependencies build_foldername                |  OBJROOT, build root for intermediate files   |
+output_foldername               | DSTROOT, --prefix of headers and libraries    | dependencies trace                           | see MULLE_BOOTSTRAP_TRACE for more info       | NO
-                                |  like .o                                      | build/.repos
-trace                           | see MULLE_BOOTSTRAP_TRACE for more info       | NO
-no_warn_environment_setting     | don't warn when a setting is defined by       |
+terse                           | set output to less verbose                    | NO verbose                         | set output to more verbose                    | NO no_warn_environment_setting     | don't warn when a setting is defined by       |
                                 | environment                                   | NO
 no_warn_local_setting           | don't warn when a setting is defined by       |